realtimeradio/caltech-lwa/docs/source/system_overview.rst

   1. Program the FPGA
   2. Initialize all blocks in the system
-  3. Trigger a timing synchronization event.
+  3. Trigger master reset and timing synchronization event.

 In a multi-board system, the process of synchronizing a board can be relatively involved.
-For testing purposes, using single board, a simple software trigger can be used in place of a hardware timing signal to perform an artificial synchronization.
+For testing purposes, using single board, a simple software reset can be used in place of a hardware timing signal to perform an artificial synchronization.
+A software reset is automatically issued as part of system initialization.

 The following commands bring the F-engine firmware into a functional state, suitable for testing.
 See :numref:`control-interface` for a full software API description